Everything you need to know about Citrix

 DOWNLOAD NOW

-But the most monumental deal came in 2022, when private equity firms Vista Equity Partners and Evergreen Coast Capital acquired Citrix for $16.5 billion.
+The company's biggest deal in its history came in 2022, when private equity firms Vista Equity Partners and Evergreen Coast Capital acquired Citrix for $16.5 billion.
 This acquisition underscored Citrix's immense value and set the stage for its next evolution under the newly formed Cloud Software Group.
+This move was a strategic pivot, providing Citrix with substantial backing to innovate and expand within the cloud computing and virtualization markets.

-With its robust technology and market foothold now backed by major investment, Citrix is positioned to continue its role in cloud computing, virtualization and beyond.
+With its robust technology and significant market presence, now supported by major investment from the Cloud Software Group, Citrix is well-positioned to continue its leadership role in cloud computing, virtualization, and beyond, driving innovation and growth in these critical technology sectors.

 What can customers expect from doing business with Citrix?